gvSIGAssociation/gvnix/readme.txt

 * Save in SVN:					svn commit

 Update gvNIX parent pom roo.version property to new value.
-Be careful, git deleted files could be no deleted into SVN !
+Be careful, git deleted files could be not deleted into SVN !

 Other userful Git commands: